vanhoangkha/Networking-fundamentals/Day28_OSPF_Part2.md

 FULL STATE

 - In the FULL state, the ROUTERS have a FULL OSPF adjacency and identical LSDBs
-- They continue to SEND and LISTEN for “hello” packets (every 10 seconds by Mặc định) to maintain the neighbor adjacency
+- They continue to SEND and LISTEN for “hello” packets (every 10 seconds by Default) to maintain the neighbor adjacency
-- Every time a “hello” Gói tin is received, the “DEAD” timer (40 seconds by Mặc định) is reset
+- Every time a “hello” Gói tin is received, the “DEAD” timer (40 seconds by Default) is reset
 - If the DEAD timer counts down to 0 and no “hello” message is received, the neighbor is REMOVED
-- The ROUTERS will continue to share LSAs as the Mạng changes to make sure each Router has a COMPLETE and ACCURATE map of the Mạng (LSDB)
+- The ROUTERS will continue to share LSAs as the Network changes to make sure each Router has a COMPLETE and ACCURATE map of the Network (LSDB)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/daaa3a7b-ddd0-4ad0-ace7-056cbf2fbe32)